 - Lincoln Memorial – The iconic shrine honoring Abraham Lincoln is on the western end of the National Mall.

-Let’s explore the pros and cons of visiting Washington, D.C. to see the cherry blossoms.
+Let’s explore the pros and cons of visiting Washington, DC, to see the cherry blossoms.

 - Beauty – You cannot deny that the white and pink blooms are beautiful.
 Seeing so many of them near historic landmarks brings a feeling of serenity.

-- Appreciation – Recognizing the short life of the cherry blossoms reminds us to appreciate the beauty in our own fleeting lives.
+- Appreciation – Recognizing the short life of the cherry blossoms reminds us to appreciate the beauty in our fleeting lives.

 - Annoying photo shoots – If you are annoyed by people flaunting for the camera, you may want to skip the cherry blossoms.
 Every other cherry tree was the setting for a personal glamour shoot.
 Some appeared to be admiring themselves more than the cherry blossoms.
-Perhaps this is a vanity festival…
+Perhaps this is a vanity festival.

-My thoughts on a trip to see the cherry blossoms
+My Thoughts on a Trip to See the Cherry Blossoms

 Seeing the national monuments and memorials stirred patriotic feelings in my soul.
 The cherry blossoms enhanced the beauty of these iconic sites.